 Alcohol and drug use can have a significant negative impact on a college student’s life and on the campus community.
 Research has shown that parents and families can play an important role in influencing this behavior.
 We have put together a resource guide to help you, as a parent or family member, in understanding alcohol and drugs on college campuses and having this conversation with your student.

 Thank you for your interest in the University of Kentucky’s Family Handbook for Talking to College Students about Alcohol.
-The guide has been made available by the UK Parent and Family Association and Well-Being, part of the Office for Student Success.
+The guide has been made available by the UK Parent and Family Engagement and Well-Being, part of the Office for Student Success.
 For more information, contact parents@uky.edu.

 Download the Handbook